Laura Christensen, M.A., M.Ac., L.Ac.

 Laura Christensen is a graduate of Oberlin College, where she earned her BA in Biology and premedical studies.
 In 1984 she earned her Master’s in Acupuncture (M.Ac.) at the New England School of Acupuncture in Boston, and has over 3500 hours of training in acupuncture and professional Chinese herbology.
 She is a Nationally Board Certified Acupuncturist, Diplomate of Acupuncture (NCCAOM), and Iowa Licensed Acupuncturist (current).

 Laura also serves as an adjunct lecturer at the University of Iowa Global Health Studies program.
 She presents a course titled: Studies in Complementary and Alternative Medicine.
-In this course, students are introduced to a variety of complementary medicine modalities, and are asked to do their own inquiries in the field.
+In this course, students are introduced to a variety of complementary medicine modalities and are asked to do their own inquiries in the field.
 Students are very enthusiastic about this course and often are stimulated to explore complementary medicine professions when they complete their undergraduate studies.
 In this course, scientific inquiry is combined with experiential evens for students to dive deeply into the major themes in complementary medicine around the world.

-Since 2010 Laura has been on the faculty of the East West School of Massage and Integrative Studies.
-There she presented a 14 contact hour course called Eastern Theory, which introduces and develops the basic ideas and theoretical structures of Oriental Medicine.
-The course teaches a number of assessment techniques appropriate for massage therapists who might be applying shiatsu or other oriental modalities in their clinical practice.
-She also teaches two other courses: Eastern Nutrition, an introduction to the application of Oriental medicine concepts in nutritional therapy; and Cupping and Gua Sha for massage therapists.
-These courses are taken as curriculum elements or CEUs at the school.
+From 2010 to 2017 Laura was on the faculty of the East West School of Massage and Integrative Studies.
+There she presented a 14 contact hour course called Eastern Theory, which introduced and developed the basic ideas and theoretical structures of Oriental Medicine.
+The course taught a number of assessment techniques appropriate for massage therapists who might be applying shiatsu or other oriental modalities in their clinical practice.
+She also taught two other courses: Nutrition, an introduction to the application of Oriental medicine concepts and modern biomedicine concepts in nutritional therapy; and Cupping and Gua Sha for massage therapists.
+These courses were taken as curriculum elements or CEUs at the school.

-Laura is a long time member of the American Association of Oriental Medicine and is a member of the Iowa Acupuncture and Oriental Medicine Association.
-She receives ongoing training in acupuncture, herbal medicine, and dietary therapies from a highly scientific perspective.
-Laura has also been trained in a variety of other holistic approaches, including Functional Medicine, deep tissue massage, Aromatherapy, Upledger Craniosacral therapy, Applied Kinesiology, Reiki II, Ericksonian hypnotherapy, guided imagery, Hakomi therapy, Bodytalk, Healing Touch, and Reconnective healing.
-In addition she has training in Yuen Chinese Energetic Healing with Mary Fox, Matrix Energetics, and dowsing with Raymon Grace.
+Laura has also been trained in a variety of other holistic approaches, including Functional Medicine, deep tissue massage, Aromatherapy, Upledger Craniosacral therapy, Applied Kinesiology, Reiki II, Ericksonian hypnotherapy, guided imagery, Hakomi therapy, Bodytalk, Healing Touch, and Reconnective Healing.
+In addition, she has training in Yuen Chinese Energetic Healing with Mary Fox, Matrix Energetics, and dowsing with Raymon Grace.
 She weaves these techniques into her acupuncture sessions when appropriate.
 Learn more about Laura Christensen’s integrative approach on DaoCloud.